Plain Transformers are Surprisingly Powerful Link Predictors: Experimental Results

 \textbf{Structural Sufficiency.~} Our results indicate that node features are not universally beneficial and can introduce volatility.
 On Planetoid, specifically \texttt{cora}, adding features degrades performance and significantly inflates variance.
 In contrast, features provide necessary signal on OGB datasets, yielding major gains on \texttt{ogbl-ppa}.
 This distinct behavior underscores the complex interplay between feature and structure \cite{coupette2025no,castellana2023investigatinginterplayfeaturesstructures}.
 Given its exceptional performance using structure alone as reported in Table~\ref{tab:original-setting} and Table~\ref{tab:heart}, PENCIL potentially serves as a critical baseline for this research direction, capable of effectively isolating structural contributions where other models cannot.
+For further experiments on synthetic graphs with controlled structural and node-feature signals, see Appendix~\ref{app:latent-space-graphs}.